-We ensure that the staff we appoint to the school are suitable, our recruitment procedures are rigorous and we follow the statutory guidance - Keeping Children Safe in Education 2019.
+We ensure that the staff we appoint to the school are suitable, our recruitment procedures are rigorous and we follow the statutory guidance - Keeping Children Safe in Education 2023.
+This includes completing an online search of individuals as part of the preemployment screening.